-The book is heavily illustrated, with more than one hundred black-and-white illustrations and maps covering the western Pacific, Vietnam, Mediterranean, Middle East, Indian Ocean, and Caribbean.
-The front endpaper illustration shows the Saratoga as representative of the Forrestal class, with port and starboard profiles and an overhead view.
-The rear endpaper displays similar views of the Constellation as part of the Kitty Hawk class.
+The Supercarriers is a comprehensive historical overview with extensive photos, maps, drawings, and operational detail, including all air-wing deployments.
+It covers all of the Forrestal class supercarriers and the follow-on ships, which are basically of the same design.
+The book is heavily illustrated with over one hundred illustrations and maps covering the Western Pacific, Vietnam, Mediterranean, Middle East, Indian Ocean, and Caribbean.
+The front end paper illustration shows the Saratoga as representative of the Forrestal class with port and starboard profiles and an overhead view.
+The rear end paper displays similar views of the Constellation as part of the Kitty Hawk class.

 Publisher: Naval Institute Press (October 15, 2014)